 However, there are several downfalls to the perimeter wire approach.
 Aboveground wires present a tripping hazard, the cables are easy to damage, and mowing patterns are typically random and inefficient.

 BLADE offers a far more efficient modern alternative to the already-dated perimeter wire approach.
-Using X-Vision and virtual boundaries to delineate the mowing area and intelligent technologies to create optimised mowing patterns, BLADE wins this robot war.
+Using X-Vision and virtual boundaries to delineate the mowing area and intelligent technologies to create optimized mowing patterns, BLADE wins this robot war.
 Hands down.

 What Are the Advantages of Using a Robotic Lawnmower?